-Presentation: Patient with a previous pregnancy or baby affected by a genetic condition
+Presentation: Pregnant woman with a previous pregnancy affected by a confirmed or suspected genetic condition

 A genetic condition can happen for the first time in a pregnancy or child, or can arise as a result of changes in the genetic code of either parent.